ArnabSingha200228/Catch-It-RL/README.md

 - Training with randomized actions for exploration
 - Training with heuristic guided movement actions for exploration
 - Training with mixed (weighted sampling of heuristic guided movements and random movements) actions
-- Training in multiple iterations using various epsilon values
+- Training in multiple iterations using various initial epsilon values

 ---